-Puzzles are a great way to improve one’s IQ levels, given how they stimulate the motor skills.
+Puzzles are a great way to improve one’s IQ level, given how they stimulate the motor skills.

-Crossword Puzzles as well as Sudoku are games that significantly improve one’s IQ levels with a few minutes of game time each day.
+Crossword Puzzles as well as Sudoku are games that significantly improve one’s IQ level with a few minutes of game time each day.
 However, others include;

 — BRAIN WORKSHOP —

 Brain Workshop is aimed to improve speed so that you can understand and process fast.
-You must be able to take decisions and understanding of problems fast and efficiently even at older age also.
+You must be able to take decisions and understand problems fast and efficiently even at older age also.
 Brain Workshop has been designed to improve short-term memory and fluid intelligence.

 — LUMOSITY —